cda-tum/mqt-limdd/extern/qfr/extern/dd_package/LIMDD improvements.md

 # Success criteria

-It is useful to set up success criteria, so that we know a succesful implementation when we see one:
+It is useful to set up success criteria, so that we know a successful implementation when we see one:

 - There are no memory leaks
 - Clifford circuits and stabilizer states have very fast runtimes